-Once you add the XML sitemap in your Google / Bing Webmaster’s account, you can view lot more details about the index status of the urls as well any error or warnings in the sitemap.
+Once you add the XML sitemap in your Google / Bing Webmaster’s account, you can view lot more details about the index status of the URLs as well any error or warnings in the sitemap.

-16. W3C Validator
+13. W3C Validator

-An example could be you have an extra open DIV that you missed to close it at the end or it could be that you have an extra closing DIV tag at the end of your page that does not impact the layout of the content in browser but still this is an error that needs to be fixed.
+An example could be you have an extra open DIV that you missed to close it at the end, or it could be that you have an extra closing DIV tag at the end of your page that does not impact the layout of the content in browser but still, this is an error that needs to be fixed.

-17. Google Alerts
+14. Google Alerts

-18. Canonical URLs
+15. Canonical URLs

-An example of canonical url is – if you have product listing with sorting orders then a page can display results sorted alphabetically or based on other factors.
+An example of canonical url is – if you have product listing with sorting orders, then a page can display results sorted alphabetically or based on other factors.

 <link rel="canonical" href="http://www.example.com/product-type-1.php" />

-19. Analyze Server Error Logs
+16. Analyze Server Error Logs

-20. Analyze site Performance
+17. Analyze Site Performance

 - Google Page Speed Insight as Web Interface or Browser Plugin,

-- YSlow as Firefox Plugin by yslow.org,
+- YSLOW plugin by yslow.org,

-- GTMetrx – A tool that uses Google’s Page Speed, YSlow as well as other tools to help you analyze pages for performance along with suggestions that are very easy to understand and implement.
+- GTMetrx – A tool that uses Google’s Page Speed, YSlow, as well as other tools to help you analyze pages for performance along with suggestions that are very easy to understand and implement.

-21. Mobile SEO
+18. Mobile SEO

-22. Check Server Header
+19. Check Server Header